University_

 Benefits

-This scholarship will provide academic course fees (capped at CSP rate) for the first 3 years of the Bachelor of Veterinary Biology/Doctor of Veterinary Medicine degree.
+This scholarship is valued at $15,000 per annum for the first 3 years of the Bachelor of Veterinary Biology/Doctor of Veterinary Medicine degree to support in academic course fees, books and other relevant course costs.

 Who's eligible